 Skillset: How do you price your artwork?
 Can you give us a ballpark of how much a custom guitar costs?

-BT: Supply and demand has had a lot to do with my pricing lately.
+BT: Supply and demand have had a lot to do with my pricing lately.
 My three- and four-strings sell in the range of $300-$400.
 My Barnwood electrics go for $850, and my acoustics are around $1,000.

 Beau Theige on Works of Art